How to Open an Imaging Center: Requirements & Costs

 Radiology Oversight & Medical Director Requirements

-Every imaging center requires qualified physician oversight, typically from a certified radiologist serving as medical director.
+Every imaging center requires qualified physician oversight, typically from a qualified radiologist serving as medical director.
 This radiologist assumes responsibility for protocols, quality assurance, and clinical operations.

 In most states, the medical director must be physically present during specific procedures, while other studies may be interpreted remotely through teleradiology arrangements.